spacegraphcats/spacegraphcats/README.md

 ## Running the pipeline

 For a pair of .gxt/.mxt files (say `eldritch.gxt` and `eldritch.mxt`) create a matching project folder `eldritch`.
 The folder name must match the .gxt/.mxt name.

-Run `python3 build-catlas.py /path/to/eldritch r` where *r* determines the coverage radius.
+Run `spacegraphcats/build-catlas.py /path/to/eldritch r` where *r*
+determines the coverage radius.
 Larger *r* will create smaller atlases at the cost of precision and will take longer to compute.
 Intermediate computational steps are cached in the project director and will speed up subsequence catlas-computations.

 ### CAtlas file structure

-An r-catlas (where *r* is the same parameter as above) consists of the files `eldrictch.catlas.*r*.gxt` and `eldrictch.catlas.*r*.mxt`.
-The .gxt file contains the DAG structure with the following fields for nodes:
+An r-catlas (where *r* is the same parameter as above) consists of the files `eldritch.catlas.r.gxt` and `eldrictch.catlas.r.mxt`.
+The .gxt file contains the DAG structure with the following fields for
+nodes:

 * `id`: A unique node unrelated to the id in the source graph
 * `size`: In a leaf node this size reflects the number of vertices of the original graph assigned to this node.
-  For internal nodes this value is the sum of it's childrens sizes.
+For internal nodes this value is the sum of its childrens sizes.
-* `vertex`: If this node corresponds to a vertex from the source graph then this field contains that vertex' id.
+* `vertex`: If this node corresponds to a vertex from the source graph then this field contains that vertex's id.
 Every node labeled `root` identifies a connected component of the input graph (that is, the union of all leaves below such a node covers exactly one connected component).
-If the input graph has multiple connected components the respective `root` nodes are joined oup by a tree structure in which all nodes are labeled `virtual`.
+If the input graph has multiple connected components the respective `root` nodes are joined up by a tree structure in which all nodes are labeled `virtual`.
 * `level`: The level of this node in the DAG.
 Leaves are on level 0 and the level increases towards the root.

 The .mxt file contains a minhash set for every node of the DAG, referenced by the `id` field.

 ## References